rstacruz/rsjs/README.md

 *Optional:* It's preferred to mark your component with a `role` attribute.

-You can use ID's and classes, but this can lead to confusion because your class name now means 2 things, and it makes it difficult to re-style if need be.
+You can use ID's and classes, but this can be confusing since it isn't obvious which class names are for styles and which have JS behaviors bound to them.
 This applies to elements inside the component too, such as buttons (see collapsible-nav example).

 ```html
 <!-- bad -->